-What should employers do if their staff have to quarantine after having holidays abroad?
+What are the current holiday rules and what should employers do if their staff have to quarantine after taking holidays abroad?

 Will employees who quarantine be entitled to statutory sick pay?

-The government guidance is clear on this – employees who must self-isolate after returning from abroad are not entitled to statutory sick pay.
+The rules are clear on this – employees who must self-isolate after returning from abroad are not entitled to statutory sick pay.

 Will the quarantine period be paid or unpaid?